01 of 07

-You can also add a variety of herbs and spices and create a custom marinade.
-Garlic, paprika, or cayenne will create a spicier shrimp and are great in melted butter.
+You can also add a variety of herbs and spices to create a custom marinade.
+Garlic, paprika, or cayenne will create a spicier shrimp and are great with melted butter.
 A marinade of lemon juice with cilantro, basil, garlic, and cilantro gives it a tangy, herbal taste.
 In general, marinating shrimp only takes 30 minutes.Continue to 6 of 7 below.

 06 of 07